Danieljosh-uduma/Job-listing-app/README.md

+# Demo
+You can access the live demo of the application [here](https://job-listing-app-chi.vercel.app/).

 # Job Listing Application

 This project is a Job Listing Application that allows users to browse and search for job listings.
 The application provides a user-friendly interface to view job details and apply for jobs.